Azure/azure-powershell/src/Migrate/docs/Set-AzMigrateServerReplication.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-DISKTOUPDATE <IVMwareCbtUpdateDiskInput[]>: Updates the disk for the Azure VM to be created.
+`DISKTOUPDATE <IVMwareCbtUpdateDiskInput[]>`: Updates the disk for the Azure VM to be created.
   - `DiskId <String>`: The disk Id.
+  - `[IsOSDisk <String>]`: A value indicating whether the disk is the OS disk.
   - `[TargetDiskName <String>]`: The target disk name.

-INPUTOBJECT <IMigrationItem>: Specifies the replicating server for which the properties need to be updated.
+`INPUTOBJECT <IMigrationItem>`: Specifies the replicating server for which the properties need to be updated.
 The server object can be retrieved using the Get-AzMigrateServerReplication cmdlet.
   - `[Location <String>]`: Resource Location
   - `[ProviderSpecificDetail <IMigrationProviderSpecificSettings>]`: The migration provider custom settings.
+    - `InstanceType <String>`: Gets the instance type.

-NICTOUPDATE <IVMwareCbtNicInput[]>: Updates the NIC for the Azure VM to be created.
+`NICTOUPDATE <IVMwareCbtNicInput[]>`: Updates the NIC for the Azure VM to be created.
   - `IsPrimaryNic <String>`: A value indicating whether this is the primary NIC.
   - `NicId <String>`: The NIC Id.
   - `[IsSelectedForMigration <String>]`: A value indicating whether this NIC is selected for migration.
   - `[TargetNicName <String>]`: Target NIC name.
   - `[TargetStaticIPAddress <String>]`: The static IP address.
   - `[TargetSubnetName <String>]`: Target subnet name.
+  - `[TestStaticIPAddress <String>]`: The test static IP address.
+  - `[TestSubnetName <String>]`: The test subnet name.

-UPDATEDISKTAG <IVMwareCbtEnableMigrationInputTargetDiskTags>: Specifies the tag to be used for disk creation.
+`UPDATEDISKTAG <IVMwareCbtEnableMigrationInputTargetDiskTags>`: Specifies the tag to be used for disk creation.
   - `[(Any) <String>]`: This indicates any property can be added to this object.

-UPDATENICTAG <IVMwareCbtEnableMigrationInputTargetNicTags>: Specifies the tag to be used for NIC creation.
+`UPDATENICTAG <IVMwareCbtEnableMigrationInputTargetNicTags>`: Specifies the tag to be used for NIC creation.
   - `[(Any) <String>]`: This indicates any property can be added to this object.

-UPDATEVMTAG <IVMwareCbtEnableMigrationInputTargetVmtags>: Specifies the tag to be used for VM creation.
+`UPDATEVMTAG <IVMwareCbtEnableMigrationInputTargetVmtags>`: Specifies the tag to be used for VM creation.
   - `[(Any) <String>]`: This indicates any property can be added to this object.

 ## RELATED LINKS